Diabetic Coma

 What are the symptoms of diabetic coma?

-Confusion, drowsiness, seizures, and loss of consciousness.
+Confusion, drowsiness, seizures, and loss of consciousness, which can develop rapidly.

 How is diabetic coma diagnosed?

-What is the treatment for diabetic coma?
+What are the treatment options for diabetic coma?

 Can diabetic coma be fatal?

-Yes, if left untreated or poorly managed.
+Yes, if left untreated or poorly managed, it can lead to brain damage, organ failure, and death.

-Who is at risk for diabetic coma?
+What are the risk factors for developing diabetic coma?

-Article last updated on: 26th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.